 Eagles escape Giants in OT, grab share of NFC East lead

 Ertz, who had nine receptions for 91 yards, also caught the tying touchdown pass with 1:53 left in regulation.
 Eli Manning completed 15 of 30 passes for 203 yards and two touchdowns in his first start since Week 2 for the Giants.
-Manning started in place of rookie Daniel Jones, who was sidelined due to a high ankle sprain.
+Manning started in place of rookie Daniel Jones, who was sidelined due to an ankle injury.

-New York (2-11) never touched the ball in overtime while matching the franchise mark of nine straight losses, set in 1976 and matched over the 2003-04 seasons.
-Rookie Darius Slayton caught five passes for a season-best 154 yards and had two touchdowns for New York (all in the first half), which was outgained 418-255.
+New York (2-11) never touched the ball in overtime while matching the franchise mark of nine straight losses, set in 1976.
+Rookie Darius Slayton caught five passes for a season-best 154 yards and had two touchdowns for New York, which was outgained 418-255.

 Philadelphia faced fourth-and-1 from its own 29 with under five minutes left in the game, and Wentz gained 2 yards on the quarterback sneak to keep the drive alive.
 He later hit J.J.
 Arcega-Whiteside for 22 yards, Dallas Goedert for 28 and Greg Ward Jr. for 12 on consecutive plays to move the ball to the New York 1.
 On third-and-goal from the 2, Wentz connected with Ertz to cap the 14-play, 85-yard drive and knot the score at 17.